iterateccvoelker/Praktikum_MD/README.md

 # Praktikum MD

-This repository contains the data for the Materials Discovery hands on session "VL und Ü - TU Berlin, Einsatz von KI zur Materialentwicklung im Bauwesen"
+This repository contains the data for the hands-on Materials Discovery part of the lecture  "VL und Ü - TU Berlin, Datengesteuerte Entdeckung nachhaltiger Baustoffe"

 The data has been extracted from the following reference: